 Re-Plant or Intact

-If your tree still has roots and a bulb, it may be possible to re-plant it as a live tree.
-To determine if the tree will thrive in the chosen site conditions, assure it is the right plant for the right place.
+If a living tree was chosen, either balled and burlapped or in a container, it can be planted in the landscape.
+To determine if the tree will thrive in the chosen site conditions, ensure it is the right plant for the right place.
 HGIC 1750, Selecting A Christmas Tree, provides information on the most commonly found trees at farms in South Carolina.
 Be aware that not all the trees at a farm are suitable to grow in South Carolina; some have been transported from out of the region.
 Of the trees listed from the previously mentioned factsheet, these trees have the best chance of flourishing in South Carolina: Arizona Cypress (Blue Ice, Carolina Sapphire, and Clemson Greenspire), Deodar Cedar, Eastern Red Cedar, Pine (Eastern White, Scotch, and Virginia), Leyland Cypress, and Murray Cypress.
-Information regarding the best growing conditions for each species above can be found on the Carolina Yards Plant Database, HGIC 1020, Pine, and United States Department of Agriculture.
+Information regarding the best growing conditions for each species above can be found on the Carolina Yards Plant Database, HGIC 1020, Pine, and the United States Department of Agriculture.
 For more information on best tree planting practices, please refer to HGIC 1001, Planting Trees Correctly.

 A tree without roots can still be planted to attract wildlife, but do not expect it to grow.
-A standing dead tree, called a snag, can provide habitat or food to many wildlife species, from raccoons and squirrels to birds and beneficial insects and everything in-between.
-The tree with or without the bulb and roots can be utilized as a habitat for organisms both on land and in water.
-To make the repurposed tree more attractive to wildlife, embellish the tree with pinecones coated in peanut butter; or hang suet, corn, or birdseed ornaments made with natural materials.
-The snag should be planted far away from vehicles or play areas for children and pets as the decomposing tree will eventually fall.
+A standing dead tree, called a snag, can provide habitat or food to many wildlife species, from raccoons and squirrels to birds and beneficial insects and everything in between.
+To make the repurposed tree more attractive to wildlife, embellish the tree with pinecones coated in peanut butter or hang suet, corn, or birdseed ornaments made with natural materials.
+The snag should be planted far away from vehicles or play areas for children and pets, as the decomposing tree will eventually fall.

 Laying a dead tree on the ground will deliver many of the same benefits as planting will.
 Drilling holes in the tree and placing it directly on its side will speed up the decomposition process.
 A few items to remember when placing the tree:

-- Do not place the tree atop or in the proximity of a septic system; trees should be planted as far away from the septic system as they are tall at maturity.
+- When planting a live balled and burlapped or containerized tree, do not place the tree atop or in the proximity of a septic system; trees should be planted as far away from the septic system as they are tall at maturity.

 - Do not place the tree in or near structures that could result in a fire hazard; consider locating the tree in an area that is not used regularly, such as along a fence line.